 Dried out roast?
 If dinner gets delayed, add more gluten free beef stock to the pot roast so it doesn't get dried out.

 Leftovers: Revive any leftovers by adding some beef stock, some veggies, gluten free noodles, rice, or quinoa for a stew.

 Heat up the Mississippi pot roast leftovers on the stovetop or in the microwave.

 Can I make this in an Instant Pot?

 Yes, you can make this in a pressure cooker.
 But I don't have an Instant Pot version for you yet.

 I'm sure you can find a Pot Roast Instant Pot recipe online though.

-How to make this keto friendly
+How to make a keto friendly Mississippi pot roast

 Now that we've eliminated the dairy and gluten, you need to find a more keto friendly side vegetable than potatoes.

 Toss in some mushrooms, chopped cauliflower, or frozen green beans.